tsdat/tsdat/docs/tutorials/aws_template.md

     !!! tip

         Generally it is a best practice to limit read/write access to your github account, so we recommend giving CodeStar access to just your `pipeline-template` and `aws-template` repositories.
 You can always change this later in [GitHub](https://github.com/settings/installations) if you want.

 ### Configure AWS profile

-From a terminal inside your VSCode window attached to the docker container run the following line.
+From a terminal inside your VSCode window attached to the Docker, run the following line.
 You may leave this blank aside from the region.
 You only need to do this once.

 ```shell
 aws configure --profile tsdat